5 questions about quinoa

 The organisation looks after the logistics, processing and packaging.
 It then sells the quinoa to Colruyt Group and we transport the crop by sea.
 This cooperation means the farmers in Ayacucho get additional income and a permanent sales market in Belgium.
 Solid Food Peru reinvests the profits in social projects in the local community.Read more

 4. Where can I buy Peruvian quinoa?

-You’ll soon find the first 500g boxes of Boni Selection tricolour quinoa from Ayacucho in Colruyt, OKay, Bio-Planet and Spar.
-White, red and black quinoa have been mixed together to give a colourful and delicious result.
+You can find 500g boxes of Boni Selection tricolour quinoa and white quinoa from Ayacucho in Colruyt, OKay, Bio-Planet and Spar.
+In the tricolour version, white, red and black quinoa have been mixed together to give a colourful and delicious result.

 5. How do I use quinoa?

 Quinoa is naturally delicious in salads as a grain substitute, but you can also make breakfast cereals, bread or pasta with it.
 And it’s ideal for particular groups of people!
 Did you know that quinoa is naturally gluten-free?
 Vegetarians can eat it as a meat substitute.
-Many diabetic patients also include it in their diets: quinoa is rich in fibre and can therefore help to prevent peaks in blood sugar levels.
+Many diabetic patients also include it in their diets: quinoa is a good source of fibre and can therefore help to prevent peaks in blood sugar levels.
 Do you have a baby or toddler at home?
 They’ll certainly love quinoa.